 The Hag's Chair

 The art was recorded by Du Noyer and Conwell, and the entire surface of the great slab is decorated.
 Today the designs are not

-with cremated bone, that is buiried close to the Hag's Chair.
+with cremated bone, was discovered buiried close to the Hag's Chair.
 The basin was reburied.
-A cross carved on the seat possibly dates from the Penal times when open-air masses were held here, though it is a highly visible location would be an unlikely and unsuitable place for a Penal Mass.
+A cross carved on the seat possibly dates from the Penal times when open-air masses were said to have been held here, athough such a highly visible location would be an unlikely and unsuitable place for a Penal Mass.